|

 rectilinear, stereographic, equidistant, equisolid angle and orthographic.

-generalized parameter to characterize the entire mapping function set
+parameter to characterize the entire mapping function set including these

 - The depth of field (DOF) of a lens is determined by several factors: the

-MTF.
-Generally speaking, higher f/# lenses will have
+and the lens MTF.
+Generally speaking, higher f/# lenses will have more

-somewhat subjective and application dependent, it is strongly
+application dependent, it is strongly recommended that experimental

 - Flare, scattering and ghost images